Fridays, Jan.22 - Apr.8, 2016 (see individual session dates and descriptions below)

 CERTIFICATE ELIGIBILITY and REGISTRATON INFORMATION

 (1) Register for the Full Certificate* at $500.
-The full fee must be submitted prior to the first session on Oct.26.
+The full fee must be submitted with registration.

 * Registration and pre-payment of the full certificate program fee assumes attendance at all five sessions.
 Refunds of unused portions of full certificate discount price will not be granted.